“Authentic plantation homestay in the unspoilt hills of northern Kerala, set on a 400-acre coffee and vanilla estate”

 - Satellite tv

-When staying on a full-board basis you can often tire of the same repertoire of Keralan specialities, but Jini makes each meal original, plentiful and delicious.
+When staying on a full-board basis you can often tire of the same repertoire of Keralan specialities, but Nisha makes each meal original, plentiful and delicious.
+Expect a mixture of continental fare, regional Indian favourites, traditional Kerala cuisine and “grandmother’s” secret recipes.
 Everything is homemade, right down to the pickles, and you dine at one big table on the terrace, beautifully laid with crisp linen and hibiscus or jasmine flowers.
+Ajay and Nisha make it a point to join guests at most meals.

 A tasty mug of soup heralds the onset of dinner - you might get Jini's deliciously tender coconut, chicken and corn broth, artily served in a green coconut shell.
 The usually encompasses spicy curries with a modern twist, and mouth-watering puddings such as chocolate torte and fresh mango soufflé, followed by a steaming cup of coffee using the plantation's own beans.

 Breakfast is a feast of tropical fruits, fresh juices, local vegetarian dishes, Western-style eggs, home-baked breads and jams.
 Lunch is a vast buffet of salads, plus a variety of hot dishes - perhaps quiche or pasta, a succulent rogan josh, tasty vegetable concoctions and rice.
-There's no chance of going hungry here - if you go for an afternoon hike to the mountain viewpoint, tea (accompanied by little onion pakoras and blueberry tartlets) will be served at the top.
+There's no chance of going hungry here.

 Because it's an all-in deal and the food and house-party ambience are so inviting, there's zero incentive to find a restaurant elsewhere.
 Stay put!